-Most vehicles used for the carriage of goods by road and with a maximum permissible weight (including any trailer or semi-trailer) of over 3.5 tonnes are in scope of the EU rules.
-'Carriage by road' is defined as any journey entirely or in part made on roads open to the public of a vehicle, laden or unladen, used for the carriage of passengers or goods.
-'Off-road' driving is in scope where it forms part of a journey that also takes place on public roads.
-Journeys made that are entirely 'off-road' are out of scope of the EU rules.
+'Carriage by road' is defined as any journey, made entirely or in part on roads open to the public, of a vehicle, laden or unladen, used for the carriage of passengers or goods.
+'Off-road' driving is in scope of the rules, where it forms part of a journey that also takes place on public roads.
+Journeys that are made entirely off road are out of scope of the EU rules.

-International journeys to or through countries that are outside the EU but are signatories to the AETR are subject to AETR rules.
+International journeys to or through countries that are outside the EU but that are signatories to the AETR are subject to AETR rules.